PrivatePulse·Companies·SpaceX vs Relativity Space

 SpaceX grants ISO/NSO with strike prices ranging from $175–$215 depending on your grant year.
 Relativity Space grants ISO/NSO with strike prices from $12–$20.

-The secondary market is pricing SpaceX at a +0% premium over its last primary round ($1.3T$1.3T).
-Relativity Space trades at +2% over its last round ($4.2B$4.3B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+The secondary market prices SpaceX at +18% vs its last primary round ($1.3T$1.5T, source: Hiive).
+Relativity Space has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth